-Jodi Moskal currently holds the position of VP Network Cabling Division at G & K Electric.
-She co-founded MOSKAL electric ltd and owned the business for 20 years.
+Jodi Moskal is a Winnipeg business and community leader.
+She co-founded MOSKAL electric ltd and ran the business for 20 years.

 She is a licensed electrician and a certified network cable installer.
 Through speaking at schools and mentoring one on one, Jodi is an advocate for bringing more women into the trades and supporting them through their careers in the construction industry.

 Jodi is an active supporter and volunteer with many community and industry associations, schools and charities and in 2013–14 was honoured to serve as the Chair of the Winnipeg Chamber of Commerce.
-She was the first female Chair of the Electrical Contractors Division at the Winnipeg Construction Association and is currently the Chair of the PEAC at Red River College and on the appeal board for the Province of Manitoba Trades Qualification.
+She was the first female Chair of the Electrical Contractors Division at the Winnipeg Construction Association, is currently the Chair of the PEAC at Red River College and on the Appeal Board for the Province of Manitoba Trades Qualification.

 Superintendent of Education/CEO, Pembina Trails School Division